vuejs/petite-vue/README.md

 - This is pretty new.
 There are probably bugs and there might still be API changes, so **use at your own risk.**

 - The issue list is intentionally disabled because I have higher priority things to focus on for now and don't want to be distracted.
 If you found a bug, you'll have to either workaround it or submit a PR to fix it yourself.
+That said, feel free to use the discussions tab to help each other out.

-Feature requests are also unlikely to be accepted at this time - the scope of this project is intentionally kept to a bare minimum.
+- Feature requests are unlikely to be accepted at this time - the scope of this project is intentionally kept to a bare minimum.

 ## Usage